whennemuth/bu-wp-docker/README.md

    3. Modify the environment section in the`"docker-compose.yml"` file.
       This file exists with example values, some of which are specific to "stealing" a spot with the kualitest subdomain for shibboleth needs.

-      - **S3PROXY_HOST**: This is the publicly addressable host name for a sigv4 signing service stack in aws.
-It is what apache will target for requests to retrieve assets like images and files (stored in an s3 bucket).
       - **SERVER_NAME**: The same value put in your hosts file from earlier.
 This value will be used by the apache virtual host configuration `"ServerName"` directive.
       - **SP_ENTITY_ID**: This is the value used to set the `ApplicationDefaults.entityID` attribute in the shibboleth plugin configuration file.
       - **IDP_ENTITY_ID**: This is the value used to set the `ApplicationDefaults.Sessions.SSO.entityID` attribute in the shibboleth plugin configuration file.